smartie158/BINF-2111/README.md

 # BINF-2111
-My name is Sofia Martinez
+Sofia Martinez
+Fall 2024
+Interdisciplinary Studies Major with a Film and Media Production Concentration Senior